What is Moana Glass?

 How old is the minimum age for glassblowing lessons?

 We work with kids 5 years old and up.
-We tailor the experience to every person/group however.
-For younger kids, we make it a little less hands-on to insure their safety.
+We tailor the experience to every person/group, however.
+For younger kids, we make it a little less hands-on to ensure their safety.

 Our lessons are one-on-one with you and a seasoned professional.
 Your success is guaranteed!
 We will help you every step of the way and make sure your piece comes out GREAT!